 The rewards we use include house points, issuing of certificates and postcards, Principal’s breakfast and celebration events such as assemblies.

 Mobile phones play an important part in modern life, and we believe they have a role in helping to keep students safe on the journeys to and from school, and, when appropriate, to support learning.
 However, they can also create challenges such as disruptions to learning and cyber-bullying.
 Mobile phones / electronic devices should not be used within the academy unless a teacher gives students the permission to use them as a learning tool.
-The academy operates a “never seen, always off rule”.
-Should a phone be seen or heard, it will be confiscated and returned at the end of the day.
-If a phone is confiscated for a third time in a half term, it will be retained at the office until a parent / carer or nominated adult collects it.
+The academy operates a “never seen, never heard”.
+Should a phone be seen or heard, the student will receive a sanction and the device will be confiscated and returned at the end of the day.
+If a phone is confiscated for a third time in a half term, parents / carers will be invited into school to discuss our expectations relating to the use of mobile phones/electronic devices.

 Jewellery of any type is not permitted.
 Students who are seen wearing jewellery at the academy will have any items confiscated immediately, and these will be retained at the academy office until a parent / carer or nominated adult collects them.